mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> print(f'The directory "{rel_dir_path}\\" exists? {os.path.exists(path_to_dir)}')
     The directory "pyhelpers_tutorial\" exists?
 True

-When we specify a sequence of names (in order with a filename being the last), the function :py:func:`~pyhelpers.dirs.cd` would assume that all the names prior to the filename are folder names, which specify a path to the file.
+When we specify a sequence of names (in order with a filename being the last), the function :func:`~pyhelpers.dirs.cd` would assume that all the names prior to the filename are folder names, which specify a path to the file.
 For example, let's specify a path to a file named ``"quick_start.dat"``:

 .. code-block:: python